 They were amazing and welcomed me with open arms.
 They made sure that they advocated for my decisions, not necessarily decisions that they wanted to push on me.
 They also educated me on all of the different ways that I was being controlled and abused that I didn’t really see.
 Because you don’t see it.
 Your judgment is clouded.
 Your confidence is diminished.
 It’s been taken away from you for so long that you don’t know what you’re doing.
 You don’t know how to make decisions for yourself.

-Safe Haven Ministries connected me with the financing and funding to get my own apartment for six months so that I could take my daughter and move out on my own, which I had to do secretly when he was at work.
-And so I did that, got an apartment with my daughter and went back to college to get my master’s degree in counseling after having completed my bachelor’s degree in psychology.
+Safe Haven Ministries connected me with the financing and funding to get my own apartment for six months so that I could move out on my own, which I had to do secretly when he was at work.
+And so I did that, got an apartment and went back to college to get my master’s degree in counseling after having completed my bachelor’s degree in psychology.

 I had a professor in college who was an insurance agent at New York Life and needed a recruiter.
 I needed a job, so I took it and that is how I fell into recruiting.